X Mist |

 right through all Antifamily songs, play a weighty part.
 No matter whether

-one considers the disgruntled-squeaky digi-blues “Work Cheap” or the
+one considers the disgruntled-squeaky digi-blues “Work Cheap” or

-delicate-hypnotic piano trance of “The Shaft” or the laidback dub structures
+delicate-hypnotic piano trance of “The Shaft” or the laidback dub

-of the impertinently catchy “Nation of Bastards” – always do they stimulate
+of the impertinently catchy “Nation of Bastards” – always

 body and mind simultaneously, seducing you to dance in spirit and in the